 510.6 Maintenance.

-The emergency responder radio coverage system shall be maintained operational at all times in accordance with Sections 510.6.1through 510.6.47.
+The emergency responder radio coverage system shall be maintained operational at all times in accordance with Sections 510.6.1 through 510.6.4.

-[WS]510.6.1 Testing and proof of compliance.
-The owner of the building or owner's authorized agent shall have the emergency responder radio coverage system inspected and tested annually or where structural changes occur including additions or remodels that could materially change the original field performance tests.
+[WS] agent shall have the emergency responder radio coverage system inspected and tested annually or where structural changes occur including additions or remodels that could materially change the original field performance tests.
 Testing shall consist of the following items (1) through (7):